Accla/graphulo/README.md

 To create a custom addition operator, create a Java class implementing [SortedKeyValueIterator][] with the addition logic.
-Then pass an [IteratorSetting][] to the Graphulo functions, which will apply the iterator to tables.
+Then pass an [IteratorSetting][] to the Graphulo functions, which will apply the iterator to result tables.
 Addition is *lazy*, in the sense that the addition runs when a table is scanned or compacted, which may be significantly after an operation finishes.
 Do not remove addition iterators from a table until every entry in the table